Stable recovery and positive prospects

 Outlook: Economic situation remains tense

-Nevertheless, the mood among the players is mixed.
-The major leading international trade fairs have not yet been able to return to the years before 2020, problems such as a shortage of skilled workers and rising operating costs cannot be solved quickly for the hotel industry and geopolitical uncertainties are dampening the important demand from abroad among business travelers in some cases.
+After surviving the pandemic, the number of overnight stays is recovering - especially for tourist trips, a broader-based conference business with corresponding MICE events (Meetings, Incentives, Conventions and Exhibitions) and attractive major concerts.
+Nevertheless, the mood among the players is only cautiously optimistic.
+The major leading international trade fairs have not yet been able to return to their pre-2020 levels, the hotel industry is suffering from a shortage of skilled workers and rising operating costs, and geopolitical uncertainties are dampening some of the important demand from business travelers from abroad.

-The current market opportunities for new projects are therefore difficult to assess.
-The hotel projects initiated in Hanover and the surrounding area, which are fully financed and operator-secured, have been pushed ahead during the pandemic.
-However, the uncertainties caused by rising energy prices, inflation, rising interest rates and the tense situation in the construction industry have led to delays in all projects.
+The market opportunities for new projects are therefore characterized by a high degree of uncertainty and require careful individual assessment.
+In addition, energy price increases, inflation, rising interest rates and the tense situation in the construction industry have led to delays in all ongoing projects.